 Read the script

-VOICEOVER: (It’s another hot weekend in New York City, folks.
+Radio: It’s another hot weekend in New York City, folks.
 The highs will be in the upper 90s.
 There is a chance of an afternoon thunderstorm.
-Stay cool…if you can.)
+Stay coolif you can.

-AKU: Very nice, Dad!
+AKU: (Looking at a photo of a boat) Very nice, Dad!
 Bye!
 See you at the picnic.

 EFIE: Not so fast.